Find Trade Colleges

 Clinical Laboratory Science majors at CCBC take out an average of $10,623 in student loans while working on their Associate Degree.

-With a ranking of #9, Community College of Philadelphia did quite well on this year’s most popular schools for clinical/medical laboratory science students working on their associate degree.
-Community College of Philadelphia is a large public school located in the city of Philadelphia.
+Community College of Philadelphia landed the #9 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
+Community College of Philadelphia is a fairly large public school located in the large city of Philadelphia.

 About 88% of the students majoring in clinical laboratory science at the school are women while 13% are male.